No matter how young you are, it’s important to plan for your future - you’ll be glad that you did.

-Basic - geared towards paying for essentials.
+Minimum – geared towards paying for essentials with all your needs covered.

 Many people's spending also goes down after they stop working because they no longer have to worry about things like commuting and pension contributions.